johnj974/Mystery-shack-e-store/README.md

  <li>All the forms were checked for required input fields</li>
  </ul>
 </p>
-<p>I used html validators and css validators to check for errors in the code, I corrected any errors</p>
+<p>I used html validators and css validators to check for errors in the code, I corrected as many errors as i could, A pep8
+validator was used to check the python code and most issues were resolved, I left the lines that were too long as I did not want to take the chance of breaking working code</p>
 <p>The forms for login and registering were tested to confirm it displays a message to the user asking to enter
 the required information and preventing the form submission in case a field was left empty.
 The social media links were tested individually to make sure it does redirect the user to the relevant content and that they opened in seperate tags</p>
 <p>Manual testing was done on all the functionality of the site.
 The products were successfully loaded and stored in the database, same with the profile of the user.
 Products were added to the cart and moved to the checkout successfully and the Stripe payment function has been verified with a test card and all transactions show up on the Stripe dashboard.</p>
+<p>The password reset functionality cracked me up for days, I tried three differant ways of implementing it and each one
+generated all the same problems, I traced the main problem back to my user registration form not recording the users email in the database for some reason, I reverted back to a django class for the creation of a new user and that seemed to fix that issue, I then had a problem with the SMTPA authentication even though I adjusted my google settings it would still given me that failure, Many many hours later and changes to my code resulted in coming across this <a href="https://accounts.google.com/DisplayUnlockCaptcha" target="_blank">Captcha</a>
+This when implemented allowed the site to send the e-mail and I was able to then confirm that the password reset function worked.
 <p>Automated testing was done by Travis-CL, there were a lot of errors during the build but they all seemed to get
 ironed out as I went over the code</p>